nodejs/promise-use-cases/meeting-discussion.md

  - Stack Traces:
   - Stack trace missing when writing promise code and not using the inspector for example in Mocha [1] (use case #5)
   - Async stack traces cannot be controlled by the user - can't log errors in production (use case #6);
-  - Want to configure when to "break into debugger" or "take core dump" on rejections easily.
+  - Want to configure when to "break into debugger" or "take core dump" on rejections easily. (use case #7)

  - Unhandled Rejections:
   - Our current heuristic can be problematic with async functions [2]